GfSE/SAF-Specification/README.md

 * Reducing functional complexity:
   * structuring the functionality from the System's point of view
 * Understanding functional interrelationships:
-  * collecting and analyzing the exchange between different (sub-)functionalities
+  * collecting and analyzing the exchange between different functionalities

 ### Functional Domain Viewpoints